-You can press the button and then

-press another preset button (1 1 , 2 2 ,

-🖑 3 , 🖑 4 or 🖑 5) to copy over a patch

-to another preset.
+You can press the button and then press another preset button button 2 , 4 a or 5 to copy over a patch to another preset.

+To enter vector morphing mode press \longrightarrow on the patch summary page.
+See chapter 13 for more details.